linroger/FinanceCompendium/VII. Corporate Finance/Valuation/Investment Valuation - Tools and Techniques for Determining the Value of Any Asset/III - Valuation Inputs (Chapters 7-12).md

 # Multiple Approach

 In this approach, the value of a firm in a future year is estimated by applying a multiple to the firm's earnings or revenues in that year.
-For instance, a firm with expected revenues of  $6 billion, 10 years from now will have an estimated terminal value in that year of$ 12 billion, if a value-to-sales multiple of 2 is used.
+For instance, a firm with expected revenues of  \$6 billion, 10 years from now will have an estimated terminal value in that year of\$ 12 billion, if a value-to-sales multiple of 2 is used.
 If valuing equity, we use equity multiples such as price-earnings ratios to arrive at the terminal value.

 Although this approach has the virtue of simplicity, the multiple determines the final value and where it is obtained can be critical.
 If, as is common, the multiple is estimated by looking at how comparable firms in the business today are priced by the market, the valuation becomes a relative valuation, rather than a discounted cash flow valuation.
 If the multiple is estimated using fundamentals, it converges on the stable growth model that is described in the next section.